grqphical/stock_bot/README.md

 # stock_bot

-A simple stock tracking bot tahta llows you to view individual stocks, look at charts of a stock's performance, look at news about a certain stock and, set up a server wide watchlist
+A simple stock tracking bot that allows you to view individual stocks, look at charts of a stock's performance, look at news about a certain stock and, set up a server wide watchlist

 ## Usage